EythorE/FUZIX/Kernel/platform/platform-megadrive/README.md

 <https://forums.sonicretro.org/index.php?threads/enabling-and-disabling-interrupts-the-why.42650/>

 # TODO
-- implement a rom disk to load the kernel from; whatever that means
+-check implement a rom disk to load the kernel from; whatever that means
 - Check if backspace can be implemented; return ascii for backspace to tty
 - Switch to fuzix based VT; Fuzix has an 8x8 font and some keyboard handling